 We invite the global research community to submit proposals for workshops that are centred on complex, fundamental questions of importance to the world.
 Topics selected for workshops should have the potential to impact multiple sectors of society on an international scale.
 Topics that are timely in the context of world events, high-risk, or have strong potential for advancement or refinement through a collaborative and interdisciplinary approach are encouraged.

 A list of previously awarded workshops, including for our targeted call on Child Well-being, is available here.
-Please check back with us, or sign up now to receive updates about future open and targeted calls for workshop proposals by email.

 AI & Society